cloudmesh-community/book/chapters/class/516/quicktips.md

 As part of cloud engineering, you will be exposed to a large set of technologies.
-To sharpen your skills in analyzing and evaluating these technologies, you will be asked to prepare a number of technology reviews that are being added to a class proceeding.
+To sharpen your skills in analyzing and evaluating these technologies, you will be asked to prepare a to be determined number of technology reviews that are being added to a class proceeding.

 This includes writing a substantial non-plagiarized document that can be added as a chapter to the lecture notes.
 The review must be done on a